 WERE YOU SCARED TO BE CLOTHING OPTIONAL INITIALLY?

-JC: That’s still a tricky question for us because a lot of people who have never stayed at a gay resort, they get a recommendation from one of their friends, but the person will say ‘I’ve heard it’s clothing optional’, and they immediately think sexual.
+JC: That’s still a tricky question for us because a lot of people who have never stayed at a gay resort, they get a recommendation from one of their friends, but the person will say ‘I’ve heard it’s clothing optional’, and they immediately think sexual and reminds me of River Front Times.
 That’s the last thing we are.
 It’s still a challenge to us to explain it to a lot of people who are still a little apprehensive about that.

 PQ: I think once we get somebody here for the first time and they see what it is and what that clothing optional means, it definitely is a plus, but we also had to do it to compete because anyplace that’s all-male that can be clothing optional in Fort Lauderdale is.